When Does Multi-Agent Collaboration Help? An Entropy Perspective: Entropy Features

 \subsubsection{PCA Analysis}

 We apply principal component analysis to the standardized 245-dimensional feature space computed over 44{,}780 samples.
-As shown in Figure~\ref{fig:pca-analysis}, the eigenvalue spectrum reveals a distributed variance structure: the first principal component explains 21.1\% of total variance, the top three components account for 41.3\%, and the top five for 54.0\%.
-Achieving 95\% cumulative explained variance requires 43 components, corresponding to an 82.4\% dimensionality reduction.
+As shown in Figure~\ref{fig:pca-analysis}, the eigenvalue spectrum reveals a distributed variance structure.
+The first principal component explains 21.1\% of total variance, the top three components account for 41.3\%, the top five for 54.0\%, and 43 components are required to reach 95\% cumulative explained variance, an 82.4\% dimensionality reduction.

-This spectral profile carries two implications.
-First, the absence of a small dominant subspace (the top-3 components explain only $\sim$41\%) indicates that information is spread across many orthogonal directions, confirming that the features capture diverse aspects of MAS uncertainty rather than repeatedly encoding the same signal.
-Second, while 43 components suffice to preserve 95\% of variance, compressing to PCA representations incurs a non-trivial performance loss.
-Comparing classification performance between the original 245 features and the 43-component PCA representation, we observe consistent degradation across all models: XGBoost F1 drops from 89.16\% to 86.13\% ($\Delta$F1 = $-$3.03\%), LightGBM from 89.10\% to 86.03\% ($\Delta$F1 = $-$3.07\%), and Random Forest from 88.13\% to 86.06\% ($\Delta$F1 = $-$2.07\%).
-This gap indicates that the original features carry complementary nonlinear information that linear dimensionality reduction does not fully preserve.
+We draw two operational implications, neither of which contradicts the existence of definitional redundancy.
+First, the absence of a small dominant subspace (the top three components explain only about 41\%) indicates that the underlying entropy signal is spread across many orthogonal directions.
+Even where individual features overlap, the feature set as a whole captures diverse aspects of MAS entropy rather than a single dominant axis.
+Second, although 43 components suffice for 95\% variance, replacing the raw features with this PCA representation incurs a non-trivial classification cost.
+XGBoost F1 drops from 89.16\% to 86.13\% ($\Delta$F1 = $-$3.03\%), LightGBM from 89.10\% to 86.03\% ($\Delta$F1 = $-$3.07\%), and Random Forest from 88.13\% to 86.06\% ($\Delta$F1 = $-$2.07\%).
+The raw features therefore carry complementary nonlinear information that a linear projection erases.
+This is why we retain the full set for the Entropy Judger and reserve targeted redundancy removal for the causal analysis, where collinearity is genuinely harmful.